Bloom Energy Charts a Future in Hydrogen Fuel Cells, Electrolysis and Carbon Capture

 The stationary fuel cell market opportunity

-Bloom’s natural gas-fueled Energy Servers remain its bread and butter at present.
+Bloom’s natural-gas-fueled Energy Servers remain its bread and butter at present.
 The 100-kilowatt units have been deployed at factories, data centers, hospitals and other commercial and industrial sites for customers including Apple, AT&T and Home Depot.

-The company backed away from its “Bloom Electrons” energy as a service offering several years ago, but does sell fuel cells through competitive energy providers such as Southern Company’s PowerSecure and Duke Energy subsidiary Duke Energy One.
+The company backed away from its “Bloom Electrons” energy-as-a-service offering several years ago, but it does sell fuel cells through competitive energy providers such as Southern Company’s PowerSecure and Duke Energy subsidiary Duke Energy One.

 Bloom has promoted its fuel cells as a stable source of on-site power for customers looking for reliable service during grid outages, an increasingly valuable proposition in blackout-prone markets like California or the hurricane-threatened East Coast and Gulf Coast.
 But because they need to run constantly to maintain efficiency and pay off their capital costs, Energy Servers are in price competition with utility-supplied grid power.

-Those costs have fallen from about 14 cents per kilowatt-hour at the end of 2018 to about 12 cents per kWh in mid-2020, and are projected to reach 9 cents per kWh by the end of 2021, according to figures shared with analysts in December.
+Those costs have fallen from about 14 cents per kilowatt-hour at the end of 2018 to about 12 cents per kWh in mid-2020, and they are projected to reach 9 cents per kWh by the end of 2021, according to figures shared with analysts in December.
 That implies that “any place where commercial customers are buying electricity for 9 cents or higher, we can economically compete with them,” Sridhar said, though he didn’t specify the price of natural gas that yields that figure.

 Bloom also made progress on the next generation of its fuel cell and took steps to expand into international markets, while building up its cash position by paying down debt and cutting costs in manufacturing, installation and services.

-It also delayed investment in a new manufacturing facility last year to conserve cash, pushing to mid-2021 a $50 million to $75 million expansion expected to at least double its current production capacity to roughly 400 megawatts of fuel cells or 1 gigawatt of electrolyzers.
+It also delayed investment in a new manufacturing facility last year to conserve cash, pushing out to mid-2021 a $50 million to $75 million expansion expected to at least double its current production capacity to roughly 400 megawatts of fuel cells or 1 gigawatt of electrolyzers.
 That facility has can be scaled up to nearly double that capacity yet again, although the company has booked its capacity through 2021 and is “not reliant on any new bookings to meet our projections,” CFO Greg Cameron said on Wednesday’s earnings call.

-With this combination of cost reductions and rising sales, bolstered by other factors such as the extension of federal investment tax credits as part of the omnibus spending and COVID-19 relief bill passed by the U.S. Congress in December, “we are projecting to achieve profitability for the year 2021,” a year earlier than previous guidance, Cameron said.
+With this combination of cost reductions and rising sales, bolstered by other factors such as the extension of federal tax credits as part of the omnibus spending and COVID-19 relief bill passed by the U.S. Congress in December, “we are projecting to achieve profitability for the year 2021,” a year earlier than previous guidance, Cameron said.